Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Nontechnical overviews of main results, proofs and applications

-A second application is some results about invariant foliations contained in \autoref{foliations}, where the infinite-dimensional and non-compact settings as well as the dynamics being not necessarily invertible are set up.
-The global version of the invariant foliations for bundle maps, i.e. \autoref{thm:bundlemaps}, was reproved by many authors (see e.g. \cite{HPS77, Sta99, Cha04, Cha08}).
-A basic application of different types of invariant foliations is to decouple the systems, see \autoref{decoupling}.
-However, the local version of the invariant foliations like fake invariant foliations which was first introduced in \cite{BW10} (see also \cite{Wil13}) is not so well known.
-In \autoref{fake}, we give the fake invariant foliations in the infinite-dimensional setting; see \autoref{thm:fake1} and \autoref{thm:fake2}.
-We mention that unlike the center foliations for the partially hyperbolic systems which might not exist, the fake invariant foliations always exist but only are locally invariant.
+A second application is some results on invariant foliations contained in \autoref{foliations}, where the infinite-dimensional and non-compact settings are established and the dynamics is not necessarily invertible.
+The global version of invariant foliations for bundle maps, i.e., \autoref{thm:bundlemaps}, was re-proved by many authors (see e.g. \cite{HPS77, Sta99, Cha04, Cha08}).
+A basic application of different types of invariant foliations is to decouple the systems (see \autoref{decoupling}).
+However, the local version of invariant foliations like fake invariant foliations, first introduced in \cite{BW10} (see also \cite{Wil13}), is not so well known.
+In \autoref{fake}, we exhibit fake invariant foliations in the infinite-dimensional setting (see \autoref{thm:fake1} and \autoref{thm:fake2}).
+We mention that unlike center foliations for partially hyperbolic systems which might not exist, fake invariant foliations always exist but are only locally invariant.

-The strong (un)stable lamination (and foliation) was extensively studied by e.g. \cite{HPS77, Fen77, BLZ00, BLZ08} (for the normally hyperbolic case) and \cite{PSW97} (for the partially hyperbolic case).
-In \autoref{sslaminations}, we study the existence and the H\"older continuity of strong stable laminations in the setting of metric spaces; see \autoref{thm:ssl} and \autoref{corr:hol}, where they also give the \emph{$ s $-lamination} (resp. $ u $-lamination) for maps (resp. invertible map) (see e.g. \cite[Section 4.1]{AV10}).
+Strong (un)stable laminations (and foliations) were extensively studied e.g. by \cite{HPS77, Fen77, BLZ00, BLZ08} (for the normally hyperbolic case) and \cite{PSW97} (for the partially hyperbolic case).
+In \autoref{sslaminations}, we study the existence and H\"older continuity of strong stable laminations in the metric spaces setting; see \autoref{thm:ssl} and \autoref{corr:hol}, which also give the \emph{$ s $-lamination} (resp. $ u $-lamination) for maps (resp. invertible maps) (see e.g. \cite[Section 4.1]{AV10}).
 The corresponding result in the smooth spaces setting is given in \autoref{corr:smoothcase}.
-In general, one can not expect the strong stable foliation is $ C^1 $, but it would be if restricting it inside each leaf of the center-stable foliation (if existing) and some bunching condition being assumed; see e.g. \cite{PSW97, PSW00}.
-There is a \emph{difficulty} that center-stable foliation usually again is not smooth, which was dealt with in \cite{PSW97, PSW00}.
-We reprove this result by using our regularity results; see \autoref{holfoliation} for details.
-Similar argument is also used in the proof of regularity of fake invariant foliations (i.e. \autoref{thm:fake2}) and strong stable foliations in center-stable manifolds (see \cite{Che18b}).
+In general, one cannot expect a strong stable foliation is $ C^1 $; but if some bunching condition is assumed, a strong stable foliation is $ C^1 $ inside each leaf of the center-stable foliation (if it exists) (see e.g. \cite{PSW97, PSW00}).
+There is a \emph{difficulty} that usually the center-stable foliation is again non-smooth, which was dealt with in \cite{PSW97, PSW00}.
+We re-prove this result by using our regularity results (see \autoref{holfoliation} for details).
+A similar argument is also used in the proof of the regularity of fake invariant foliations (see \autoref{thm:fake2}) and strong stable foliations in center-stable manifolds (see \cite{Che18b}).